Kuan-Wei-Kuo/MyChart/README.md

 >>Update Compute for ViewPager and ScrollView with chart.
 ***

->MyChart is a sample & easy to use chart library for Android.
+>MyChart is a simple & easy to use chart library for Android.
 It runs on API level 15 and upwards.
 >It's had no animation and powerful, so it's very sample example.
 >if you have any question, you can writing e-mail for me.
 >Okay, thank you for wacthing.